alexliao95311/DebateSim/docs/PROJECT_REPORT.md

 **Risk**: Users may substitute AI analysis for critical thinking.

 **Mitigation Strategies**:
-- Educational messaging about AI as a tool, not replacement for human judgment
+- Educational messaging about AI as a tool, not replacement for human judgement
 - Encouragement of independent research and verification
 - Integration of human debate modes (User vs User)
 - Transparency about AI limitations and uncertainty